Skip to main content

 Business Value

-Microsoft added the extended price calculation as an optional feature in 2020 release wave 1.
-When this feature is enabled, the sales and purchase prices schema gets changed to a shared price list header and price list line table.
+Microsoft added the extended price calculation as an optional feature in the 2020 release wave 1.
+When this feature is enabled, the sales and purchase prices schema changes to a shared price list header and price list line table.
 Updating these tables with configuration packages becomes more complex due to validations that are part of the feature and often require multiple iterations of updating the headers and lines to achieve the desired result.

 Feature Details

 You can import prices from the sales, purchase and job price list pages using the Import from Excel action.
-This action is available in lists and the cards.
+This action is available in lists and cards.

 If you run the import from a price list card, the program will check that all imported prices relate to that price list header.
 If you want to import multiple price lists, you should trigger the import from the price list.